 How to Make It

-1. Put the Shea butter and emulsifying wax in a heat resistant glass container or jar and melt it over hot water (water bath).
+1. Place the Shea butter and emulsifying wax in a heat resistant container inside another container with water.
+Simmer over low heat.

-2. Before the Shea butter is melted completely add the oil of your choice.
-I used apricot kernel and grapeseed oil for mine.
+2. Before the Shea butter is completely melted add the oil of your choice.
+I have used apricot kernel and grapeseed oil for mine.

 3. Stir the mixture so that all the oils mix well.